 The BlockyTalky programming language is easy to learn.
 We designed it to foster computational thinking and problem solving by offering a tight match between the way novice programmers describe the interactive systems that they want to make and how they can express those ideas through code.
-And our graphical programming language helps students to avoid syntax errors.

 When I became the lead designer and developer of the BlockyTalky project, I began to investigate how we could rethink the design to make it support adult artists and musicians who wanted to